threeport/threeport/README.md

 To learn more on this topic, see the [Application Orchestration concepts document](https://threeport.io/concepts/application-orchestration).

-Fundamentally, Threeport exists to reduce engineering toil, improve resource consumption efficiency, and make the most complex software systems manageable by relatively small teams.
+Fundamentally, Threeport exists to reduce engineering toil, improve resource efficiency, and make the most complex software systems manageable by relatively small teams.
 This leads to the delivery of more feature-rich and more reliable software with lower infrastructure and engineering costs.